facebookincubator/GeoLift/vignettes/GeoLift_Walkthrough.md

 -   **Power**: The row’s average power across all simulations at the specified `Effect Size`.

--   **AvgScaledL2Imbalance**: The Scaled L2 Imbalance metric, which is a goodness of fit metric between 0 and 1 that represents how well the model is predicting the pre-treatment observed values through the Synthetic Control.
-Scaled L2 Imbalance values of 0 show a perfect match of pre-treatment values and values of 1 show a very inaccurate prediction.
+-   **AvgScaledL2Imbalance**: The Scaled L2 Imbalance metric is a
+    goodness of fit metric between 0 and 1 that represents how well the model is predicting the pre-treatment observed values through the Synthetic Control.
+Scaled L2 Imbalance values of 0 show a perfect match of pre-treatment values.
+Scaled L2 Imbalance values of 1 show that the Synthetic Control algorithm is not adding much value beyond what you could accomplish with a simple average of control locations (naive model).

 -   **Investment**: The average investment needed to obtain a well-powered test given a CPIC.